zhmcclient/python-zhmcclient/docs/development.rst

     * Verify that the new version is available on PyPI at https://pypi.python.org/pypi/zhmcclient/

-    * Verify that the new version has a release on Github at https://github.com/zhmcclient/python-zhmcclient/releases
+    * Verify that the new version has a release on GitHub at https://github.com/zhmcclient/python-zhmcclient/releases

     * Verify that the new version shows up in the version list when clicking